PLEASE NOTE THAT WAIUKU COLLEGE CAN NOW OFFER A BUS SERVICE FROM WAIAU PA TO OUR SCHOOL.

 If the student’s permanent residence is outside the zone, a ballot is required.

-It is estimated that Waiuku College will offer around 30 places to students from out of zone in 2022.
+It is estimated that Waiuku College will offer around 30 places to out-of-zone students annually.

-- Thursday 30th September 2021- Deadline for out of zone applications
+- Friday 2nd September 2022- Deadline for out-of-zone applications

 All students who live within the home zone described below and/or shown on the attached map shall be entitled to enrol at the school.